Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/iam.md

 - A policy consists of a list of bindings
 - A binding binds a list of members to a role
-- A role is a named of list o permissions defined by IAM
+- A role is a namd list of permissions defined by IAM
 - Child policies can not restrict access granted at the parent level

 ## IAM Conditions